What Is The Role Of Nutrition In A Healthy Workout Routine?

 Carbohydrate loading is a strategy commonly used by endurance athletes to increase glycogen stores before a big event.
 This involves consuming a high-carbohydrate diet in the days leading up to the event to maximize glycogen levels.
 While carbohydrate loading may not be necessary for the average individual, it can be beneficial for those participating in longer endurance activities, such as marathons or triathlons.

-See also What Are The Best Workouts For Building Muscle And Strength?
+See also What Are The Benefits Of Outdoor Workouts And Nature-based Activities?

 Avoiding Low-Carb Diets